epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 ```
 _**Listing 1**: Example BraneScript snippet showing how the language looks using a typical "Hello, world!" example._

-Then, at compile time, the statements can be analysed to derive the intended workflow graph.
-Such a graph matching to Listing 1 can be found in Figure 1.
+At compile time, the statements are analysed by the compiler to derive the intended workflow graph.
+Such a graph matching Listing 1 can be found in Figure 1.

 ![Workflow graph extracted from Listing 1](../../../assets/diagrams/WorkflowExample2.png)
 _**Figure 1**: Workflow graph that can be extracted from Listing 1.
 It shows the initial task execution and then the repeated execution of the same function.
 In practise, this loop might be unrolled for simpler analysis, but this cannot always be done (e.g., conditional loops)._